weaviate/weaviate-io/developers/weaviate/current/architecture/resources.md

   have a large dataset, but a large percentage of users only query a specific subset of vectors.
 In this case, you might be able to serve the largest user group from cache while requiring disk lookups for "irregular" queries.

-## Imports slowed down after crossing ~2M objects - what can I do?

-If you notice that your import performance drops drastically after the 2M objects (per class) mark, you are most likely running into the default 2M limit of the vector cache.
-You can [adjust the limit on existing classes](../vector-index-plugins/hnsw.html#how-to-use-hnsw-and-parameters) without having to recreate the class or reimport.

 # The role of GPUs in Weaviate